 What is Mouse Acceleration?

 As the name implies, mouse acceleration creates a direct correlation between the distance your cursor moves and the speed with which the actual mouse is moved.
-In layman’s terms, there faster you move the mouse, the faster the cursor moves on the screen.
+In layman’s terms, the faster you move the mouse, the faster the cursor moves on the screen.

 Mouse acceleration is usually quite useful for office work or just regular web browsing.
 Essentially, it allows you to make the most of the movement space that you have available.